 Protecting against malware in macOS

-1. Prevent launch or execution of malware: App Store or Gatekeeper and Notarization
+1. Prevent launch or execution of malware: App Store, or Gatekeeper combined with Notarization

 2. Block malware from running on customer systems: Gatekeeper, Notarization, and XProtect